Almost a century ago, the story of Mary Poppins and the Match-Man was published for the first time – in Christchurch’s afternoon newspaper, The Sun.

 Pamela’s charms caught the eye of a local journalist who was so smitten he was said to have followed the troupe from town-to-town on his motorbike.
-The pair had a brief and passionate affair which provided inspiration for Pamela’s poem “Surrender”.
-One of many poems Travers would write, Surrender appeared in the literary magazine The Triad a year later in her feminist column “A Woman Hits Back”.
-This often featured some of her more erotic poems as well as a piece entitled On a Circle of Trees in the Christchurch Gardens.
+The pair had a brief and passionate affair which provided inspiration for Pamela’s poem Surrender.
+One of many poems Travers would write, Surrender appeared in the literary magazine The Triad a year later, featuring in her feminist column “A Woman Hits Back”.
+This often carried some of her more erotic poems.
+It also featured a piece entitled On a Circle of Trees in the Christchurch Gardens.

 The Sun gives birth to Mary Poppins

-This is how a short story about the day out of a 17 year old ‘underneath nurse’ and her beau Bert, called Mary Poppins and the Match-Man, came to be published for the first time, here in Christchurch.
+This is how Mary Poppins and the Match-Man, came to be published for the first time.
+It was a short tale about the day out of a 17-year-old ‘underneath nurse’ and her beau Bert.
 A story of what would become the most famous nanny in the world.